 Tom earned a B.A. in English at SUNY Buffalo, an M.A. in Literature from the University of Missouri, an M.S. in English Education from Canisius College and a Ph.D. in Composition/Rhetoric from SUNY Buffalo.

-Tom resides in the Buffalo area with his sons and in retirement continues to teach American Literature and Twain courses at SUNY College at Buffalo and Canisius College.
+Tom resides in the Buffalo area, and in retirement continues to teach American Literature and Twain courses at SUNY College at Buffalo.